-Chino Basin Watermaster held its first meeting CBMWD's fivemember board of Directors was chosen as the first Watermaster and represented its member agencies during the meeting,
+Chino Basin Watermaster holds its first meeting; CBMWD's fivemember Board of Directors are chosen as the first Watermaster and represented its member agencies during the meeting.

-Carbon Canyon Water Recycling was built.
-It was the next treatment polant designed and constructed bimarily for the purpose of enerating recycled water and distributing it to the cities of Chino, Chino Hills, Montalair, and Upland.
-The plant trens the liquid portion of an average influent wastewater flow of approximately seven million gallons per day.
+Carbon Canyon Water Recycling is built, making it the first treatment plant designed and constructed primarily for the purpose of generating recycled water and distributing it to the cities of Chino, Chino Hills, Montclair, and Upland.
+The plant treats the liquid portion of an average influent wastewater flow of approximately seven million gallons per day.

-RP-4 began operation.
+RP-4 begins operation.
 The plant serves areas of Fontana, Rancho Cucamonga, and San Bernadino County.
 The plant treats the liquids portion of an average influent wastewater flow of approximately 10 MGD.